Mount Pendragon

-Mount Pendragon is a mountain (975 m high) 2.8 km north-west of Cape Lookout, Elephant Island, in the South Shetland Islands of Antarctica.
+Mount Pendragon is a mountain (975 m high) 2.8 km north-west of Cape Lookout, on Elephant Island, in the South Shetland Islands of Antarctica.
 It was mapped by the UK Joint Services Expedition, 1970-71.
 The name was applied to this highest mountain on Elephant Island by the United Kingdom Antarctic Place-Names Committee (UK-APC) in 1971 and acknowledges Charles III, then Prince of Wales, as royal patron of the Joint Services Expedition.
 Pendragon is the ancient title for a Welsh Prince.